ashergarland/easy-waypoint-animate/README.md

 The general use case for most developers building modern websites is that they want to trigger an element to become visible with some nice simple animation when it scrolls into view.

 To achieve this, the go-to solution is to combined Animate.css for the animations and Waypoints for the triggering of the animation when the element comes into view.
-Doing this can get messy as developers are often lead down a path of defining css classes and initializing the waypoints for each individual element they want to animate - it quickly gets messy.
+Doing this can get messy as developers are often led down a path of defining css classes and initializing the waypoints for each and every element they want to animate - it quickly gets messy.

+**I don't want to clog up my website with a bunch of CSS classes and javascript snippits just to handle animations!**

+With easy-waypoint-animate we get rid of all the extra CSS classes and Javascript snippits, keeping things simple for you with just a little HTML flair.

 The best way to define animation and behaviors in general for elements is through data attributes.
 We will use data attributes to specify the type of animations our elements will perform.